Inference in partially identified moment models via regularized optimal transport: Setup and partial identification

 where $\phi$ is a $p$-dimensional moment function.
 Since $\pi_0$ is only partially identified, so is the parameter $\theta$ in general.
 We allow for arbitrary $\dim(\phi)=p$ and $\dim(\theta)=k$ as long as the identified set is nonempty and compact.
 For $p>k$, the additional moments introduce extra directions to detect violations and may tighten the identified set.

 For each fixed parameter value $\theta$, consider the set of \emph{moment predictions}

-i.e., the set of all moment vectors consistent with the point-identified set of distributions $\Pi = \Pi(\mu,\nu)$.
+i.e., the set of all moment vectors consistent with the identified set of distributions $\Pi = \Pi(\mu,\nu)$.
 Because expectation is linear and $\Pi$ is convex, $\nu_{\Pi}(\theta)$ is convex.
 The sharp identified set is then

 where $D_0(\theta)=d(0,\nu_{\Pi}(\theta))$ denotes the Euclidean distance from the origin to the set $\nu_{\Pi}(\theta)$.
 Identification is equivalent to the origin lying in the set of moment predictions \citep{beresteanu2011sharp}.
 Note that, although $\nu_{\Pi}(\theta)$ is convex for each $\theta$, the identified set $\Theta_{I,0}$ need not itself be convex.